clarencepohh/tp/docs/UserGuide.md

 +---------------+---------------+---------------+---------------+---------------+---------------+---------------+
 +---------------+---------------+---------------+---------------+---------------+---------------+---------------+
 ```
-The application will move to the following week view, displaying the following weekz.
+The application will move to the following week view, displaying the following week.

 ```dtd
 Week View: 07/04/2024 - 13/04/2024